 Today, Sierra Club is asking people (like you, dear readers!) to show Indra Nooyi and PepsiCo's other executives who were living for -- now and for tomorrow: children who deserve a safe planet with clean air and water and no extreme and dangerous fuels.

 Do you have children, grandchildren, nieces, nephews, or other kids in your life?Upload their photos here like I just did

 (those are my daughters on the first day of school last fall).
 We're hoping each picture is worth a thousand words, and that the full collage shows Indra Nooyi that we're rooting for her to commit PepsiCo to tomorrow.

-Guest post by Gina Coplon-Newfield, Director of theSierra Club'sFuture Fleet & Electric Vehicles Initiative
+-- Gina Coplon-Newfield is director of theSierra Club'sFuture Fleet & Electric Vehicles Initiative